apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-Even when trivial, adding a `Sendable` conformance should always be
+Even when trivial, adding `Sendable` conformance should always be
 done with care.
 Remember that `Sendable` is a guarantee of thread-safety, and part of a
 type's API contract.